Tuesday, July 29, 2025

 [Short Version]======================.

-10 am - 11 am MST: ROBERT GIVENS on USING FAMILYSEARCH PARTNER: MY HERITAGE
+10 am - 11 am MDT: CAROL HILL on WHAT HAPPENED TO FAMILYSEARCH INDEXING?

 Details on UVTAGG.org and on the UVTAGG blog.